 Expenses Not Covered

-- Applicants must have a financial hardship resulting from an emergency, accident, or other unexpected critical incident.
+- Applicants must have an immediate financial hardship resulting from an emergency, accident, or other unexpected critical incident.

 - Applicants must be currently enrolled students.

 - All other resources, including emergency loans through Scholarships and Student Aid must have been considered and are insufficient, unavailable, or not available in a timely manner.